Post Overview: The Best Christmas Trees in NYC

 #4.
 New York Stock Exchange

-If you’re looking for an fun evening full of holiday festivities look no further than the New York Stock Exchange’s (NYSE) 99th annual tree lighting.
+If you’re looking for a fun evening full of holiday festivities look no further than the New York Stock Exchange’s (NYSE) 100th annual tree lighting.

 Not only is this one of the tallest Christmas trees in NYC, it’s usually very full and fluffy.
 Not to mention it’s one of the most colorfully decorated Christmas trees which is a nice touch to the usually gray Financial District.